Financial-Times/ip-ads-reporting-cleanup/README.md

  CheckResults will check the output for the finished status, if finished is not true it will call the Iterate step using it to pass the results from the last run and trigger the Extract again to carry on and run the next batch of 200.

- On the otherhand if finished is true the Default done is called to end the state machine.
+ On the other hand if finished is true the Default done is called to end the state machine.

  Iterate:
             Type: Pass